LarsBachmann/Seilsender/README.md

 ### Register your Seilsender

 To stream your recordings to the Seilsender-Website, you have to apply for an official Streaming-Id (Mountpoint) and a password.

-- ...
+Please contact http://seilsender.ch/ to get further information.

 **Important:** Keep your Streaming-Id (Mountpoint) and a password in a safe place

 > ToDo: Prozess definieren, z.B.
 Webformular ausfüllen und Zustellung von